When deciding where to stay in Gimmelwald, Switzerland, know that this will be the first of many easy decisions you’ll make on your trip.

 If its fellow travelers you’re looking to meet in Gimmelwald, you can’t go wrong with either Mountain Hostel, Pension Gimmelwald, or Esther’s Guesthouse.
 The first two are made for communing while at Esther’s there’s a good chance you’ll make friends at breakfast.

-If it’s Gimmelwald locals you’re looking to chat with, Olle & Maria’s or the one true Gimmelwald Airbnb is the best place to stay for you.
+If it’s Gimmelwald locals you’re looking to chat with, Olle & Maria’s is the best place to stay for you.

 Enjoy your time in Gimmelwald!